Genetically modified (GM) food

 It seems inconceivable that altering the genetic code directly could be carried out without unintended side effects.
 However, proponents of GM claim that alterations are engineered minimally, to achieve the intended effect and no other.

 Many scientists remain unconvinced that adverse consequences have occurred so far.
-There is a substantial scientific consensus in favour of GM, but the alleged benefits are strongly contested by opponents.
+There appears to be a substantial scientific consensus in favour of GM, but the alleged benefits are strongly contested by opponents.

 Risks, testing, control

-GM can threaten consumer choice where there is gene flow e.g. into organic crops, compromising their status.
+GM can threaten consumer choice where there is gene flow e.g. into organically cultivated crops, compromising their status.
 This can occur e.g. due to wind-borne pollen.

 The most serious health risk may be the potential for transgenic alleles to meld with natural alleles into unexpected combinations within crops and other plants.
 (An allele is a version of a gene shared by some members of a population but not all.)